galaxyproject/training-material/topics/data-science/tutorials/gnmx-lecture6/tutorial.md

   &#9757; Model for the formation of genome high-order structures regulating N gene transcription.
 The upper linear scheme represents the coronavirus genome.
 The red line indicates the leader sequence in the 5′ end of the genome.
 The hairpin indicates the TRS-L. The gray line with arrowheads represents the nascent negative-sense RNA.
 The curved blue arrow indicates the template switch to the leader sequence during discontinuous transcription.
 The orange line represents the copy of the leader added to the nascent RNA after the template switch.
 The RNA-RNA interactions between the pE (nucleotides 26894 to 26903) and dE (nucleotides 26454 to 26463) and between the B-M in the active domain (nucleotides 26412 to 26421) and the cB-M in the 5′ end of the genome (nucleotides 477 to 486) are represented by solid lines.
 Dotted lines indicate the complementarity between positive-strand and negative-strand RNA sequences.
 Abbreviations: AD, active domain secondary structure prediction; B-M, B motif; cB-M, complementary copy of the B-M; cCS-N, complementary copy of the CS-N; CS-L, conserved core sequence of the leader; CS-N, conserved core sequence of the N gene; dE, distal element; pE, proximal element; TRS-L, transcription-regulating sequence of the leader (From [Sola:2015](https://www.annualreviews.org/doi/full/10.1146/annurev-virology-100114-055218)).

-Furthermore [Sola:2015](https://www.annualreviews.org/doi/full/10.1146/annurev-virology-100114-055218) suggest propose the coronavirus transcription model in which transcription initiation complex forms at the 3'-end of (+)-strand genomic RNA:
+Furthermore, [Sola:2015](https://www.annualreviews.org/doi/full/10.1146/annurev-virology-100114-055218) suggests the coronavirus transcription model in which transcription initiation complex forms at the 3'-end of (+)-strand genomic RNA:

 ![Coronavirus transcription](https://www.annualreviews.org/na101/home/literatum/publisher/ar/journals/content/virology/2015/virology.2015.2.issue-1/annurev-virology-100114-055218/20151024/images/large/vi20265.f3.jpeg "Three-step model of coronavirus transcription.
 (1) Complex formation.
 Proteins binding transcription-regulating sequences are represented by ellipsoids, the leader sequence is indicated with a red bar, and core sequences are indicated with orange boxes.
 (2) Base-pairing scanning.
 Negative-strand RNA is shown in light blue; the transcription complex is represented by a hexagon.
 Vertical lines indicate complementarity between the genomic RNA and the nascent negative strand.
 (3) Template switch.
 Due to the complementarity between the newly synthesized negative-strand RNA and the transcription-regulating sequence of the leader, template switch to the leader is made by the transcription complex to complete the copy of the leader sequence")

 ## How virus is screened

-Two approaches: (1) RNAseq and (2) ampliconic
+Two approaches: (1) RNAseq and (2) amplicons

-RNAseq approach requires large sample quantity, but if suitable for detecting low frequency variants.
-Ampliconic approaches are useful for samples containing small fraction of viral RNA and are by far the most widely used (From [NEB](https://primer-monitor.neb.com/lineages)):
+RNAseq approach requires a large sample quantity, but is suitable for detecting low-frequency variants.
+Ampliconic approaches are useful for samples containing a small fraction of viral RNA and are by far the most widely used (From [NEB](https://primer-monitor.neb.com/lineages)):

 ![Primer schemes](https://i.imgur.com/9wLeHnZ.png "Nucleotide variants related to lineages of concern are indicated in yellow above a schematic SARS-CoV-2 genome.
 Primers that do not overlap with variants associated with these lineages are shown in blue.
 Overlapping primers are indicated in orange.")

 # Pandas!

-> This is an aggregated tutorial relying on material for the following fantastic sources:
+> This is an aggregated tutorial relying on material from the following fantastic sources:
 >-  [Justin Bois](http://justinbois.github.io/bootcamp/2020/index.html).
 It contains modified training datasets and adopts content to Colab environment.
 >- [BIOS821 course at Duke](https://people.duke.edu/~ccc14/bios-821-2017/index.html)
 >- [Pandas documentation](https://pandas.pydata.org/docs/user_guide/index.html/)
 {: .quote}

 Pandas (from "Panel Data") is an essential piece of scientific (and not only) data analysis infrastructure.
-It is, in essence, an highly optimized library for manipulating very large tables (or "Data Frames").
+It is, in essence, a highly optimized library for manipulating very large tables (or "Data Frames").

-Today we will be using a single notebook that explains basics of this powerful tool:
+Today we will be using a single notebook that explains the basics of this powerful tool:

 ## Pandas learning resources